-8 Extra Credit
+9 Extra Credit

 There will be one extra credit offering - a homework-like assignment near the end of the class.
 It can have questions from any topic in class (and may even go slightly beyond).
-The questions will be difficult, or cover key points from the course.
-The value will be ~5% of the total course grade, but it can fluctuate depending on the class average course grades at the time.
-Do not bank on the extra credit to save your grade.
+The questions will be difficult, or cover absolutely key points from the course.
+The value will be \sim 5% of the total course grade, but it can fluctuate depending on the class average course grades at the time.
+Do not bank on the extra credit, e.g. the homeworks are worth far more....

-9 Grading Scheme
+10 Grading Scheme